 Portfolio for Applicants to the Society of Teaching Scholars

 This portfolio is a collection of materials documenting educational scholarship, both in terms of productivity and quality.
 It consists of five sections, each of which addresses a goal of the Society of Teaching Scholars, and the relative weights of each section for scoring are indicated in parentheses.
-The quality of the elements included in this portfolio is more important that quantity.
-Please do not exceed 25 pages for the entire portfolio, which is longer than the P&T version.
-(Comparable sections of and differences from Promotion & Tenure Educational Portfolio are indicated in parentheses.)
+The quality of the elements included in this portfolio is more important than quantity.
+Please do not exceed 25 pages for the entire portfolio.
+Portfolios that are missing significant sections (e.g. teaching evaluations) or in excess of 25 pages will not be reviewed.

 Part 1 (15%): Education Narrative

 Letter of Support: Please provide a letter of support from your department chair or an educational supervisor (e.g. clerkship/program director/dean of education).
-It would be especially helpful if your chair addresses the scope of your teaching role(s), evidence of creativity, highlights or major accomplishments, use of novel and varied pedagogical methods, and responsiveness to feedback regarding teaching skills.
-(P&T 1.b requests a letter from relevant education supervisor, which is an optional component of this portfolio in part 2)
+It would be especially helpful for this individual to address the scope of your teaching role(s), evidence of creativity, highlights or major accomplishments, use of novel and varied pedagogical methods, and responsiveness to feedback regarding teaching skills.
+(UFPTEP 1.b, 1 page)

 Part 2 (15%): Excellence in Teaching

-Use this section to demonstrate excellence in teaching and your commitment to the education of physicians and/or scientists.
-Please use the headings below to document a high level of teaching involvement and evaluation by learners and peers (such evaluation may be on a local, statewide or national scale).
-List all your instructional activities since hire, or since your last promotion, whichever is applicable, under the applicable categories.
-If any are recurring activities, list once and indicate the number of times or years you have performed the role(s).
-Possible sources of evaluation data are listed below.
+Please use this section to describe your excellence in teaching and your commitment to the college of medicine’s educational mission.
+Please use the template below to document your teaching involvement and evaluation by learners and peers (such evaluation may be on a local, statewide or national scale).
+Summarize your instructional activities since hire, or since your last promotion, whichever is applicable, under the applicable categories.
+When reporting teaching evaluations, the following template(s) may provide helpful examples of how to effective summarize your teaching activities.

 Learner Outcomes.
-Describe any objective outcomes for learners which have resulted from your activities, e.g., pass rates on resident in-service or national examinations, students who choose to enter your area of specialization partially as a result of your mentoring, etc.
+Describe any objective outcomes for learners, which have resulted from your activities, e.g., pass rates on resident in-service or national examinations

-- Peer evaluations.
+Peer Evaluations.
 The purpose and level of rigor are important aspects of the utility of peer evaluations.
-This should include a description and appropriate context of what is provided in the packet (i.e., formative vs. summative, trained vs. untrained evaluators, solicited vs. unsolicited review, departmental vs. institutional, explanation of ways that the review(s) impacted teaching).
+This should include a description and appropriate context of what is provided in the packet (i.e., formative vs. summative, trained vs. untrained evaluators, solicited vs. unsolicited review, departmental vs. institutional, explanation of ways that the review(s) affected teaching).

-A. Course or Clerkship Director – indicate if for the College of Medicine, Graduate School, undergraduate course; provide course number and title; semester and year(s) you were course director.
-(P&T 2.a.i)
+Course or Clerkship Director – indicate whether for the College of Medicine, Graduate School, undergraduate course; provide course number and title; semester and year(s) you were course director.
+(UFPTEP 2.a.i)

-B. Lectures within Courses – Summarize lecture activities in courses, include title, course name and number, semester and year(s) provided.
-(P&T 2.a.ii)
+Lectures within Courses – Summarize lecture activities in courses, include title, course name and number, semester and year(s) provided.
+(UFPTEP2.a.ii)

-C. Lectures in other forums – indicate lecture title and venue, dates, location – if not onsite.
-CME courses can be included here.
-(P&T 2.a.iii)
+Lectures in Other Forums – Indicate lecture title and venue, dates, location – if not onsite.
+For example, CME courses can be included here.
+(UFPTEP 2.a.iii)

-D. Small group and seminar sessions led – provide course name, frequency of meetings, semester and years.
-(P&T 2.a.iv)
+Small Group and Seminar Sessions Led – Provide course name, frequency of meetings, semester and years.
+(UFPTEP 2.a.iv)

-E. Clinical teaching of professional students (medical students, nursing students, PA students, etc.) – Provide a description of setting, type of trainee, frequency of contact, number of trainees for each rotation.
+Clinical Teaching of Professional Students (medical students, nursing students, PA students, etc.) – Provide a description of setting, type of trainee, frequency of contact, number of trainees for each rotation.
 Indicate the number of weeks or months for each academic year you serve as a clinical instructor.
-(P&T 2.a.v)
+(UFPTEP 2.a.v)

-F. Clinical teaching of residents or fellows.
+Clinical Teaching of Residents or Fellows.
 Provide a description of setting, type of trainee, frequency of contact, number of trainees for each rotation.
 Indicate the number of weeks or months for each academic year you serve as clinical instructor.
 Provide estimates if exact figures are not available, e.g., “I had an average of two [specialty] residents on my service for 3 weeks at a time over 4 months of the year.”
-(P&T 2.a.vi)
+(UFPTEP 2.a.vi)

 Part 3 (40%): Excellence in Educational Scholarship

-Please use this section to demonstrate your professional development as an educational scholar and role model.
-Only the products of educational scholarship, not other types of scholarship such as evidence of clinical or laboratory research, should be included.
+Please use this section to demonstrate your excellence as an educational scholar.
+Only the products of educational scholarship, not other types of scholarship (such as evidence of clinical or laboratory research) should be included in this section.
 A definition of educational scholarship can be found in the Summary Report and Findings from the AAMC Group on Educational Affairs Consensus Conference on Educational Scholarship entitled “Advancing Educators and Education: Defining the Components and Evidence of Educational Scholarship”.
 Excerpt: “Educational Scholarship: Faculty engage in educational scholarship by both drawing upon resources and best practices in the field and by contributing resources to it.
 Documentation begins by demonstrating that an educational activity product is publicly available to the education community in a form that others can build on.
 The product may be available at the local level – in the department, medical school, or university – or at the regional, national, or international level.
 Once a product is public and in a form that others build on, peers can assess its value to the community applying accepted criteria.”

 Grants.
 Peer-reviewed grant funding to support the development of educational materials or education research.
 Indicate national, regional, institutional applications.
 Provide title, agency, date, and indicate whether funded or not.
-(P&T 3.a)
+(UFPTEP 3.a, P&T 18a.2)

-B. Peer-reviewed education-related publications.
-Indicate your role in the project that resulted in the publication and the impact the work has had at the institutional, regional or national level.
+Peer-Reviewed Education-Related Publications*.
+Indicate your role in the project that resulted in the publication and when applicable and appropriate the impact the work has had at the institutional, regional or national level.
 Citation format is at the candidate’s discretion.
 (P&T 16, UFPTEP 3.b)

-C. Education-related Books and Book Chapters.
+Education-Related Books and Book Chapters*.
 Indicate your role in the project that resulted in the publication and the impact the work has had at the institutional, regional or national level.
 Indicate whether invited.
 (P&T 16a, b, c, d, UFPTEP 3.c)

-D. Other education-related publications.
+Other Education-Related Publications*.
 Indicate your role in the project that resulted in the publication and the impact the work has had at the institutional, regional or national level.
 Indicate whether the work was invited.
 (P&T 16e, g, i, j) UFPTEP 3.d)

-E. Educational Presentations.
-Presentations (lectures, posters at professional conferences) on educational methods, assessments, or other innovations.
+Educational Presentations*.
+Presentations (including workshops, lectures, posters at professional conferences) on educational methods, assessments, or other innovations.
 Indicate whether invited and in what category (international, national, regional, state, local, other).
-(P&T 3.e)
+(UFPTEP 3.e, P&T 17)

-G. Peer review activities related to educational scholarship.
-List participation as a reviewer, editor, or member of an editorial board of an education journal.
+Peer Review Activities Related to Educational Scholarship* Summarize your participation as a reviewer, editor, or member of an editorial board of an education journal.
 Describe service as an abstract reviewer, grant reviewer or program planner for educational conferences and professional societies, selection to serve on national accrediting and licensing organizations (e.g., LCME, ACGME, NBME) or clinical specialty education committees, and/or grant review committees for national organizations.
-(P&T 3.g)
+(UFPTEP 3.g, P&T 21)